ZSU-37-2 Yenisei: Armament

 The Yenisei is equipped with the dedicated 2A12 "Angara" weapon complex, designed by OKB-43.
 The 2A12 consisted of twin 37 mm 500P (GRAU index 2A11) autocannons.
 The 500P autocannon was designed in OKB-16, headed by Alexander Nudelman, firing dedicated 37 mm cartridges with unique ballistic qualities.
 The cartridges for the 500P is not interchangeable with other 37 mm cartridges, except the little-known "Shkval" anti-aircraft system which was produced in small numbers.
 The Angara uses water cooling for its barrels and is traversed with electrohydraulic servos, designed by TsNII-173 of the State Committee of Council of Defence Industry (also known as GKOT) in Moscow, who handled the servos, and its Kovrov affiliate which was responsible for the stabilizers.
 There were also plans to upgrade the traverse system to a full-electrical one.

 The Yenisei was guided with the 1A11 "Baikal" jamming-resistant radar station operating in the centimeter band, with a wavelength of around 3 cm.
 However, it was found during state trials that neither the "Tobol" radar on the Shilka nor the "Baikal" on the Yenisei could discover aerial targets effectively on its own.
 Due to this, decree Nr.
 426-211 (which ordered the development of the two guns) also ordered that a new tracking radar complex, the "Ob", be put into state trials in the second quarter of 1960.

 The Ob consisted of a "Neva" command vehicle with an "Irtysh" scanning radar and a Baikal radar station as mounted on the Yenisei.
 The Ob would need to control six to eight SPAAGs at once, but work on the Ob was halted in 1959 to speed up final work on the 2K11 Krug.

-Normally the Angara would fire a 150-round burst followed by a 30 second cool-down period, after which a new burst could be fired.
+Normally the Angara would fire a 150-round burst followed by a 30-second cool-down period, after which a new burst could be fired.
 The cycle would repeat until the entire ammunition load is expended.

 Chassis

-The chassis of the Yenisei was modified from that of the SU-100P (izdeliye 105M, Object 119), developed by Uraltransmash.
+The GM-123 chassis of the Yenisei was modified from that of the SU-100P (izdeliye 105M, Object 119), developed by Uraltransmash.